 Researchers also found that socially excluded students had an increased risk of developing depression during the first semester of college.

 Make Lifestyle Changes

-Here are some useful methods to deal with stress in your life and break the connection between stress and depression:
+Here are some practical methods to deal with stress in your life and break the connection between anxiety and depression:

-- Exercise It doesn’t take long before you start seeing results from just 10 minutes of daily activity.
+Exercise It doesn’t take long before you start seeing results from just 10 minutes of daily activity.
 It turns out that simply exercising regularly — even if it’s not intense exercise like running marathons — may help prevent depression.
-Yoga and Tai Chi might help if you find yourself feeling anxious or stressed out.
+Yoga and Tai Chi might help if you feel anxious or stressed out.
 They both slow things down so you can take deep breaths and get centered before moving forward again.
 Breathing exercises are beneficial.

-- Make time for yourself.
-Doing things you enjoy doing or making yourself happy makes life better for you.
+Make time for yourself.
+Doing things you enjoy doing or making yourself happy improves your life.
 Don’t beat yourself up for not doing everything perfectly.
 Focus instead on the things you do best.

-- Sleep well.
-Make sure your mind and body get plenty of sleep, so they’re ready for anything when things start going wrong.
-According to the National Sleep Foundation, most people need between seven and nine hours of sleep each day.
+Sleep well.
+Ensure your mind and body get plenty of sleep to prepare for anything when things start going wrong.
+According to the National Sleep Foundation, most people need between seven and nine hours of sleep daily.

 Please call 911 if you are experiencing a medical emergency or call our admissions department for support at (801) 499-9316